HM Prison Holloway: Other inmates

 Noteworthy inmates that were held at the original 1852-era prison include Oscar Wilde, William Thomas Stead, Isabella Glyn, F. Digby Hardy, Kitty Byron, Lady Ida Sitwell, wife of Sir George Sitwell, and Kate Meyrick the 'Night Club Queen'.
 The robber Zoe Progl became the first woman to escape over the wall of the prison in 1960.

+Leander Starr Jameson, who had been arrested after the 1895-1896 Jameson Raid into the South African Republic for which he was tried in England, was sentenced to 15 months, which he served in Holloway Prison, for leading the raid..

+Christine Keeler, the central figure of the Profumo affair, was imprisoned at Holloway Prison for six months following her conviction of perjury in December 1963.

 More recently it housed, in 1966, Myra Hindley, one of the Moors murderers; in 1967, Kim Newell, a Welsh woman who was involved in the Red Mini Murder; also in the late 1960s, National Socialist supporter Françoise Dior, charged with arson against synagogues; in 1977, American Joyce McKinney of the "Manacled Mormon case"; between 1991 and 1993, Michelle and Lisa Taylor, the sisters convicted of the murder of Alison Shaughnessy before being controversially released on appeal a year later; Sheila Bowler, the music teacher wrongly imprisoned for the murder of her elderly aunt, was detained there before being transferred to Bullwood Hall; and in 2002, Maxine Carr, who gave a false alibi for the Soham murderer Ian Huntley.
 In 2000 Dena Thompson was also known to have been imprisoned at Holloway for attempted murder, before she was convicted of murdering another victim.
 Sharon Carr, Britain's youngest female murderer who killed aged only 12, also spent time at Holloway.

 The prison-reform activist Chris Tchaikovsky served 15 months' imprisonment at Holloway in the early 1970s; her experiences there led to her establishing Women in Prison, a charity focused on supporting women in the criminal justice system.

 Other inmates included Linda Calvey, Chantal McCorkle, and Emma Humphreys.

 In 2014 the disgraced judge and barrister Constance Briscoe began a 16-month sentence at the prison.